angeliust/minewall/README.md

 # minewall

-A lightweight and configurable firewall solution for Minecraft servers.
+A simple firewall and server management setup script for Minecraft servers.

 by [angeliust](https://github.com/angeliust)